-Joining a technology company like Google is a dream for many.
-It represents the pinnacle of big technology companies.
-Google is everywhere in our lives and builds products as GMail, GSuite and, of course, Google Search.
-It’s no wonder so many people aspire to work for the company.
-Time and time again, Google’s innovations have led to other players dropping out of the market.
+Joining a technology firm like Google is a dream for many.
+It represents the pinnacle of big tech companies.
+Google is everywhere in our lives, having built products such as the well-known Gmail, GSuite, and, of course, Google Search.
+It’s no wonder so many software engineers aspire to work for the company.
+Combine that with a Google software engineer salary that boasts a six-figure range.

 Compensation is often top of mind for any software engineer.
-Every job needs to pay the bills and some jobs do so better than others.
-With a job at Google, you’ll have no trouble earning a good salary, but the question remains: what salary can you expect to earn at Google?
+Every job needs to pay the bills and some jobs do that better than others.
+With a job at Google, you’ll have no trouble earning a good salary.
+But, the question remains: what salary can you expect to earn at Google?

-In this guide, we’re going to discuss software engineering salaries at Google.
-We’ll explore how much engineers earn, what benefits they can expect and how compensation differs between different levels at Google.
+In this guide, we’re going to discuss Google salaries software engineers can expect.
+We’ll explore how much engineers earn, what benefits they get, and how compensation differs between different seniority levels.

 Google Engineer Levels

-Google, like many big technology companies, uses a tier-based system for compensation.
-This approach is often used by big companies because their hierarchy is larger and having a scale system ensures everyone at similar levels within the company earns a comparable salary.
+Google, like many big technology firms, uses a tier-based system for compensation.
+Big firms often use this approach because their hierarchy is larger.
+Having a scale system also ensures that everyone at similar levels within the company earns a comparable salary.

 - Software Engineer III (L4 | 2+ years of experience)